CS3250Team3SP26/Vivida/README.md

 For local static analysis we will be utilizing eslint and prettier to monitor our code quality and formatting.
-These were easily accessible in vsCode extensions
+These were easily accessible in vsCode extensions We will also use SonarCloud for code quality and efficiency.